Do You Need a Belt to Deadlift?

 When lifting beltless, you should feel much more comfortable and less restricted whilst still being able to generate intra-abdominal pressure through naturally bracing your core.

 Lifting beltless for your warm-up sets up to around 80% of your 1RM allows you to focus on the correct form at the bottom portion of the lift before using a belt.
-This also applies to technique and hypertrophy work, where you’ll be working below your 1RM.
+This also applies to technique and hypertrophy work, where you’ll be working much below your 1RM.

 Deadlifters will often try out different belt thicknesses and torso positions so they can use a belt without too much movement restriction.
+The belt shape can make a big difference in that area as well.

-2. Lifting Volume
+2. Lifting Performance

 This is why it’s important to include both belted and beltless deadlifts as part of a periodized training program, with the use depending on the intensity of the lifting.